3D

 tor -install

-3. Other commands for stoping, starting and removing later:
+3. Other commands for stopping, starting and removing later:

 tor -service start